 - Avoid false nails.

 - Nail varnish can be used to cover up pitting.
-Varnish containing acetone should not be used, as it can cause damage to the nail.
+Nail varnish remover containing acetone should not be used, as it can cause damage to the nail.

-- If you have painful toenail psoriasis then you should see a podiatrist.
+- If you have painful toenail psoriasis then you should see a person who is qualified to diagnose and treat foot disorders (a podiatrist).

 What treatments are available?